 Note that $\HM\approx0$ and $\HM_i\approx0$ are expected to correspond to the Hamiltonian and momentum constraints respectively.
 With some manipulation the following Poisson brackets are found to be the usual ones

 We emphasize here that $\HM$ is not first-class, but one can construct a new Hamiltonian constraint $\tilde{\HM}$ \cite{Langlois:2015skt} as a linear combination of $\HM$, $\pi_\la$ and $\pi_\varphi$ such that (up to boundary term) \be \int\td^3x[N\mathcal{H}+v^\varphi\pi_\varphi+v^\la\pi_\la]=\int\td^3xN\tilde{\mathcal{H}} \ee where the Lagrange multipliers $v^\varphi$ and $v^\la$ are solved in terms of other variables by requiring all the above consistency conditions.
-One can easily see that $v^\varphi$ and $v^\la$ are linearly dependent on lapse function $N$ or its derivative, therefore $N$ is not involved in $\tilde{\HM}$, thus the new Hamiltonian constraint $\tilde{\HM}$ is first-class.
-Besides, it is natural to expect 8 first-class constraint due to the diffeomorphism invariance of the starting theory.
-The time evolution of $\tilde{\HM}$ and $\HM_i$ do not yield any new constraints and the chain of constraints for primary constraints $\pi_N$ and $\pi_i$ determinate here.
+It can be easily seen that $v^\varphi$ and $v^\la$ are linearly dependent on lapse function $N$ or its derivative.
+Therefore, $N$ is not involved in $\tilde{\HM}$ and the new Hamiltonian constraint $\tilde{\HM}$ is first-class.
+Besides, it is natural to expect 8 first-class constraints due to the diffeomorphism invariance of the starting theory.
+The time evolution of $\tilde{\HM}$ and $\HM_i$ do not yield any new constraints and so the chain of constraints for primary constraints $\pi_N$ and $\pi_i$ terminate.